Requests For Immunization Exemptions or Extensions

 - History of COVID-19 infection or positive antibody screen is not considered a substitute for vaccination.

 - History of severe allergic reactions to foods, latex, pets, insects, and environmental triggers.

 - History of vaccine side effects (including vasovagal reaction) or general avoidance of vaccines.

 - Autoimmune conditions, being an immunocompromised individual and receiving immunosuppressive medication.

 - The medical condition of a family member or others residing in the same household as the employee.

 - Pregnancy, undergoing fertility treatment, intention to become pregnant or currently breastfeeding (Please note the American College of Obstetricians and Gynecologists, the Society for Maternal-Fetal Medicine and the American Society for Reproductive Medicine all strongly recommend COVID-19 vaccination during pregnancy).

 Student Health Services will communicate decisions of medical exemptions to your Stony Brook email address within five business days of submission to the Wolfie Health Portal.
 For any students not approved for a medical exemption, proof of full COVID vaccination is required to be submitted to the Wolfie Health Portal by Friday, August 25, 2023 in order to register for and attend in-person Fall 2023 classes.

 Religious Exemption Requests:

-If you hold a genuine and sincere religious belief that is contrary to the COVID-19 vaccination, you may request an exemption by filling out the COVID-19 Vaccine Religious Exemption Online Form, which will be submitted to the Office of Equity & Access for review.
+If you hold a genuine and sincere religious belief that is contrary to the COVID-19 vaccination or the MMR Immunization, you may request an exemption by filling out the COVID-19 Vaccine Religious Exemption Online Form or MMR Immunization Religious Accommodation Request Form, which will be submitted to the Office of Equity & Access for review.